Akashj-aj/CODSOFT/README.md

 # CodSoft Python Internship Tasks

-This repository contains 4 beginner-to-intermediate level Python projects developed as part of the **CodSoft Python Internship**.
+This repository contains 4 Python projects developed as part of the **CodSoft Python Internship**.
 Each task focuses on building real-world applications using Python and Tkinter for GUI.

 ---